akkartik/mu/mu.md

 `T` here can be any type, including combinations of types.
 For example:
   - (array int) -- an array of ints
   - (addr int) -- an address to an int
+  - (addr array byte) -- an address to an array of bytes, useful for Unicode text strings
   - (handle int) -- a handle to an int
   - (addr handle int) -- an address to a handle to int
   - (addr array handle int) -- an address to an array of handles to ints